 "vigour".
 This was the name of several characters in Irish legend including the Ulster hero Fearghas mac Róich.

-FIFE m Scottish
+Fife m Scottish

-From a Scottish place name which was formerly the name of a kingdom in Scotland.
+From a Scottish place name that was formerly the name of a kingdom in Scotland.
 It is said to be named for the legendary Pictish hero Fib.

-FINGAL m Scottish
+Fingal m Scottish

 From Scottish Gaelic Fionnghall

 , derived from fionn

 "white, fair" and gall

 "stranger".
 This was the name of the hero in James Macpherson's 1762 epic poem Fingal

-FIONA f Scottish, English
+Fiona f Scottish, English

-Feminine form of FIONN
+Feminine form of Fionn

 .
-This name was (first?) used by Scottish poet James Macpherson in his poem Fingal
+This name was (first?) used by the Scottish poet James Macpherson in his poem Fingal

-FORBES m Scottish
+Forbes m Scottish

-FRASER m Scottish, English (Rare)
+Fraser m Scottish, English (Rare)

-From a Scottish surname which is of unknown meaning.
+From a Scottish surname that is of unknown meaning.
 A famous bearer of the surname was Simon Fraser (1776-1862), a Canadian explorer.

-GAVIN m English, Scottish
+Gavin m English, Scottish

-Medieval form of GAWAIN
+Medieval form of Gawain

 .
 Though it died out in England, it was reintroduced from Scotland in the 20th century.

-GILCHRIST m Scottish
+Gilchrist m Scottish

 Derived from the Gaelic phrase giolla Chríost

-meaning "servant of Christ".
+meaning "servant of Christ"

-GILLESPIE m Scottish
+Gillespie m Scottish